-Erin L. Conlin teaches courses in public, oral, and 20th-century US history, with latter focusing on issues of race, labor, and migration in modern America.
+Erin Conlin teaches courses in public, oral, and twentieth-century US history, with latter focusing on issues of race, labor, and migration in modern America.
 Her research examines the evolution of Florida’s modern farm labor system, from the 1910s through

 the 1960s, through the working lives of migrant and imported Bahamian farm laborers.
 She recently expanded her research to write about the intersection and exploitation of African American and LatinX farmworker experiences in Florida in an age of